 - Vapour phase degreaser

-The use of ultrasonic cleaning machines has increased for PCB cleaning over the past few years.
+The use of ultrasonic cleaning machines for PCB cleaning has increased over the past few years.
 The ultrasonic cleaning offers cavitation at high frequencies with the implosion of billions of bubbles in the cleaning solution.
-The process blasts away contaminants on the surface of PCB parts placed in the ultrasonic tank.
+The process blasts away contaminants present on the PCB placed in the ultrasonic tank.